-A duly authorized representative of the Offeror shall complete, sign, and submit the Conflict of Interest Declaration found in Attachment A. The completed declaration must be submitted with the technical proposal.
+The appropriate authority for the Offeror shall fill-in, sign, and submit the Conflict of Interest Declaration found in Attachment A. Please submit this Declaration with your proposal submission.

 18. Award Selection Process

 The following steps outline IESC's award selection process and should be understood by all Offerors to ensure the transparency of awards and avoid conflict of interest.